 So it appears that kimchi is more than just a delicious addition to my bibimbap.

 Conclusion: Fermented foods probably deserve their healthful reputation

 The bacteria in fermented dairy and vegetables can survive their perilous journey through the digestive tract.
 Once they are there, it’s clear that they have at least some positive effects on human health, ranging from the enhanced nutritional contents of the foods themselves, to alleviation of inflammatory bowel conditions, to restoring normal gut microbiota after antibiotics, to enhancement of the immune system, and possibly even weight loss.
 It would be nice to know more about the mechanisms of these effects — and maybe we will know soon, because it is currently a hot area of research.
 I will continue to enjoy fermented foods not only for their delicious tastes and textures, but also for the health benefits.
 Have some fun and have a go at making your own kimchi.
 It is absolutely worth the effort.

 Lucy Shewell, PhD, is a research scientist in the field of molecular microbiology.
 Her current research focuses on bacterial toxins and their interactions with host cells.
 Her research has been published in leading scientific journals including The Proceedings of the National Academy of Sciences and Nature Communications.
 In her spare time, Dr. Shewell trains for and competes in multisport and endurance races, fuels her training and racing with practical, easy to prepare, and nutritious whole foods, and researching and writing articles on topics in health, nutrition, fitness and athletic performance using quality, peer-reviewed science.
-You can find her whole food recipes and articles at her new blog, I Can’t Believe That’s Healthy.

 - Farnworth ER (2008).
 Handbook of Fermented Functional Foods (CRC Press, Boca Raton, FL, USA).
 ISBN 9781420053265